kubernetes/kops/docs/tutorial/digitalocean.md

 export S3_ACCESS_KEY_ID=<access-key-id>  # where <access-key-id> is the Spaces API Access Key for your bucket export S3_SECRET_ACCESS_KEY=<secret-key>  # where <secret-key> is the Spaces API Secret Key for your bucket

-# this is required since DigitalOcean support is currently in alpha so it is feature gated, also need Override flag to use legacy etcd.
+# this is required since DigitalOcean support is currently in alpha so it is feature gated
-# we will eventually support etcdmanager, but until then, we need to specify this flag.
-export KOPS_FEATURE_FLAGS="AlphaAllowDO,+SpecOverrideFlag"
+export KOPS_FEATURE_FLAGS="AlphaAllowDO"
 ```

 ## Creating a Cluster